 Renting a car is possible but not advisable as traffic is usually bad and parking is extremely difficult to find.

 Since Seoul is one of the most densely populated cities in the world, walking around in the city can be confusing.
 Most people will try to help you find your way around but often won’t know themselves.
 The best thing to do is to familiarize yourself with some landmarks and the nearest subway stations.

 Korea has four seasons and experiences harsh winters and hot, humid and rainy summers.
-The best time to visit Seoul is in Spring (late March – beginning of June) or Autumn (mid September-November).
+The best time to visit Seoul is in Spring or Autumn.

 Most countries have joined a visa waiver agreement with the Republic of Korea and are allowed to enter Korea without a visa for the purpose of tourism and travel.

 Another visa agreement is the designated visa-free entry.
 The length of stay depends on the agreement made between South Korea and your country (usually 3 months).

 The currency in South Korea is the South Korean Won (KRW).
 The won currency deals with high numbers.
 A restaurant meal could cost KRW50,000.
 Get to know the currency before you arrive.

 The card transaction fees for travel cards in South Korea are higher than those on debit or credit cards, therefore its advisable that travelers in Seoul use their standard cards when withdrawing money or paying in stores and restaurants as opposed to the travel cards favoured by many travelers visiting Asia.

 Have we got something wrong?

 Are we missing a new venue or has a business closed?
 Or has something changed and we've not yet updated our pages?
 Please use this form to let us know.
 We really appreciate your feedback.